 Not far away from Palagapandy is Seetharkundu where one can have a fantastic view of the valley and a 100 m high waterfall providing an added attraction.
 From Palagapandy, one can trek or go by jeep to reach Mampara; another breathtaking vantage point at Nelliyampathy.
 The area in and around Palagapandy estate has tea, cardamom and coffee plantations with adjoining hills allowing one to catch a glimpse of the wildlife in the form of Indian gaur, elephants, leopards, giant squirrel etc. and is also a paradise for birdwatchers.

-Nearest airport: Coimbatore Airport is about 55 km from Palakkad.
+Nearest airport: Coimbatore International Airport (Tamilnadu), about 55 km from Palakkad

 Latitude: 10.538952, Longitude: 76.69364